Editors notes:

 “Um….Mold at the school.
 That feels like a big deal… I haven’t heard anything about it.”

 “Yeah, I mean, it is.
 We brought it up to the administration last spring.
 Nothing really moved forward then.
 Over the summer her migraines went away, she was fine.
 We thought she’d grown out of it.
 And then once school started up again, after a couple weeks, the migraines were back again.
-Like, bad.
+Real bad.
 The school, I guess, did some testing, and we are waiting for those results.”

 Even the naturopathic oncologist who we consult with on Beau’s care, and who is rather flexible on prophylactic medications, strongly urged we stay on Septra.
 The fungal infection is so serious in fact that it’s one of the leading secondary causes of morbidity in Pediatric Leukemia.
 So, as with many things on this cancer journey, it’s kind of Russian Roulette.
 Risk not taking Septra, or risk taking it.
 It’s all risky.